Tips and Advice for Anyone With Braces

 Did your wire come loose?
 Is it poking you in the cheeks or gums?
 Did your spacers pop out and you're not sure how to put them back in?
 Did your bracket break?
 Or are you unsure of how to make the gel stick to your teeth so a particular sharp edge stops rubbing into a sore spot?

-Watch the video to the right from bracesquestions.com and they can help you solve some of the minor problems that pop up in between appointments.
+Watch the video above from bracesquestions.com and they can help you solve some of the minor problems that pop up in between appointments.
 For major problems, or for problems that cannot be fixed from home, call your orthodontist.
 They will either tell you what you can do in the meantime or they'll have you pop real quick to get it fixed.

 Spacers are usually the first thing you get and they will mostly likely be the most painful part of the braces process.
 Don't let this scare you.
 After you experience the pain of spacers, nothing else compares and your braces won't seem that bad in comparison.
 All you gotta do is tough out those spacers for a week or so and it'll get better.